 Netzach Sheb’Tiferes: Whoever Doesn’t Come to Help the Tzaddik Becomes Dark!

-Now it is “Netzach sheb’Tiferes.”
-Every Wednesday corresponds to the sefirah of “Netzach.”
-Next week will already be “Netzach sheb’Netzach”—10 Iyar.
-That will be the central point, the twenty-fifth day of the Omer—that will be the center.
+Now it is 'Netzach shebeTiferet'.
+Every Wednesday is the counting of 'Netzach'.
+Next week it will already be 'Netzach shebeNetzach' – the 10th of Iyar, which will be the center, the twenty-fifth day of the Omer – that will be the center.

-Because “From Heaven the stars fought; from their paths they fought” (ibid.
+For "From heaven they fought, the stars from their courses" (ibid.
 5:20).
-All the stars came to wage war.
-The moment the Tzaddik arrives—even the stars come down!
-Stars come to fight for him!
-All the stars from Heaven descended to fight together with Devorah.
-One star did not descend—and it became a black star.
-There are black stars; anyone who learned a bit of astronomy knows there are black stars that swallow light.
+All the stars came to fight.
+The moment the tzaddik arrives, even the stars descend!
+Stars come to fight for his sake!
+All the stars from the heavens descended to fight with Devorah.
+One star did not descend; it became a black star.
+There are black stars, for those who have studied a little astronomy; there are black stars that swallow the light.
 This is all a punishment because they did not come to help Devorah.
-The moment they did not come to help Devorah, Hashem turned them from shining stars into dark stars, because whoever does not come to help the Tzaddik becomes dark!
-All of his light grows dark!
+The moment they did not come to help Devorah, then Hashem turned them from shining stars into dark stars, because whoever does not come to help the tzaddik becomes dark!
+All his light darkens!

 Subscribe to Our Newsletter